prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ### More strict unit and type value definition

 The current plan delegates the unit and type label definitions to exposition and ingestion formats.
-Generally, it's not feasible to expect all of the backends to be compatible with all of the different types and units.
-For example for unit [OM unit is free-form string with the bias towards base units](https://prometheus.io/docs/specs/om/open_metrics_spec/#units-and-base-units) for OTLP semantic conventions it's [the UCUM](https://unitsofmeasure.org/ucum) standard.
-For types OpenMetrics define e.g. stateset, which neither Prometheus, or OTLP natively supports.
+Generally, it's not feasible to expect all of the backends to be compatible with all the different types and units.
+For example:

+* For unit [OM unit is free-form string with the bias towards base units](https://prometheus.io/docs/specs/om/open_metrics_spec/#units-and-base-units) for OTLP semantic conventions it's [the UCUM](https://unitsofmeasure.org/ucum) standard.
+* For types OpenMetrics defines types (e.g. stateset) that neither Prometheus nor OTLP natively support.
 OTLP defines `UpDownCounter` which does not natively exist in Prometheus or OpenMetrics.

 One could try to define standard translations or a required subset of supported types in PromQL, e.g. [the lowercase OpenMetrics types](https://github.com/prometheus/prometheus/blob/2aaafae36fc0ba53b3a56643f6d6784c3d67002a/model/textparse/openmetricsparse.go#L464).
 This is essential for future functions and operations in PromQL that robustly utilize the type and unit information.
 Also, it's critical for auto-converting units and for properly handling mixed types being passed through the PromQL engine.